jimburton/CI505/labs/DEV.md

 application is the file `src/Main.hs`.
 Open this file and read the code.
 Don't worry if you don't understand all of it at this stage, but look out for the `main` method -- this is the first function to run.
+Note that most of the code is actually in the module called `Change`, which is imported in the `Main` module.
+Open `Change.hs` and read this file too.

 Next, we will look at a project which is still very simple but